In the previous blog article

 , we talked about what Data Engineering / Data Preparation is and why data is essential for building a good AI Model.
 In this blog post, we will give you some insights into how an AI Model is actually built, and what is needed for that.

 We’ll talk about the 2nd step of the e2e process of building an Artificial Intelligence Model - the Model Creation.

-In the optimization phase, we start making the model better.
+In the optimization phase, we start making the AI model better.
 So we try out the trained model on old data.
-As an example: We predict revenue for the previous 4 weeks using data that has been backdated for 1.75 years, and then see how good it was.
+As an example, for AI marketing model creation we predict revenue for the previous 4 weeks using data that has been backdated for 1.75 years, and then see how good it was.
 We then start optimizing the data, for instance, by changing the important parameters, or other methods the AI Model provides.

 By now, the last two chapters should have given you an insight into how, conceptually, an AI Marketing Model can be built, and how most of the AI/Machine Learning experts do it today.
 The goal of these articles was to give you a better understanding of how things work and to also ensure that you have your data ready for your next AI project 🙂

 We want to highlight again, and re-emphasize data quality here.
 It is very important to understand that, the quality of your data, from the aspects of accuracy of it (I.e. Correct data) to the amount of data you have, is fundamentally important to your model.
 If you have data with a very low quality, you will end up with a prediction or classification which is very bad.
 Please keep that in mind, either when you talk to a Machine Learning / AI Specialist, or also in your future journey with artificial intelligence.